juliabb1/Plant-Monitoring-System/README.md

                [Relay Module] ─── [Water Pump]
 ```

+---

-### 🧬 How Data Moves Through the System
+## 🧬 How Data Moves Through the System

 - **Sensor Input**
-  - Soil moisture and temperature/humidity data are read by the Arduino every 2 seconds.
+  - Soil moisture and temperature/humidity data are read by the Arduino every 5 seconds.

 - **Data Processing & Decision Logic**
   - The Arduino evaluates whether watering is needed based on moisture thresholds.
-  - It listens for user input from the Blynk app to allow manual watering.
+  - It listens for user input from the Blynk app or the local website to allow manual watering.

 - **Actuation**
   - If conditions are met (either automatically or manually), the relay module activates the water pump.

 - **Communication & Visualization**
   - Sensor readings are sent to Blynk via WiFi for remote monitoring.
-  - Users can view live data and toggle the water pump remotely.
+  - Users can view live data and toggle the water pump remotely via the Blynk app or local website.

+- **Website Interface**
+  - The website hosted by the **Arduino Uno R4 WiFi** operates independently of the Blynk app, providing an alternative way to monitor and control the system.
+  - It offers real-time sensor data, as well as the ability to manually activate the watering system.
+  - The site is **responsive**, ensuring a good user experience on both mobile and desktop devices.

 ---

 ## 🚀 How It Works

-1. **Sensor readings** are refreshed every 2 seconds.
+1. **Sensor Readings**:
+   - The soil moisture and temperature/humidity sensors are read by the Arduino every 2 seconds to gather up-to-date environmental data.

+2. **Automatic Watering**:
-2. If the **soil is too dry**, the Arduino activates the **water pump** through the relay.
+   - If the soil moisture is below the preset threshold, the Arduino activates the **water pump** through the relay module to water the plant.

+3. **Manual Watering Control**:
-3. Users can also activate the pump manually using a **button in the Blynk app**.
+   - Users can activate the water pump manually via the **Blynk app** or the **local website** by pressing the water button.

-4. All environmental data is continuously sent to **Blynk**, allowing real-time remote monitoring.
-5. The pump **automatically stops** once the soil reaches a sufficient moisture level.
+4. **Continuous Monitoring**:
+   - Sensor data is continuously sent to **Blynk** for remote monitoring, and the **website** refreshes every 5 seconds to display the latest data on temperature, humidity, soil moisture, and status.

+5. **Watering Status**:
+   - The system stops watering when the soil moisture is above the threshold, ensuring the plant doesn’t overwater.

+6. **Local Website Features**:
+   - The local website, hosted by the **Arduino Uno R4 WiFi**, provides a **real-time** view of the environmental data.
+   - It is **responsive**, adjusting to different screen sizes, so users can access the monitoring system from any device, including smartphones and desktops.
+   - The website offers full control over watering and provides up-to-date data without needing a mobile app.

 ---

 ## 🎉 Result

-Fully functional **smart watering system** that:

-- 🌱 Waters plants automatically
-- 📲 Supports remote manual watering
-- 📊 Offers live sensor monitoring via a web & mobile dashboard
+The **Smart Plant Monitoring & Watering System** provides a fully functional automated plant care solution with:

+- 🌱 **Automatic Plant Watering**: The system waters your plant when needed, based on soil moisture levels.
+- 📲 **Manual Control**: Watering can be triggered manually through the **Blynk app** or **local website**.
+- 📊 **Real-Time Monitoring**: View live data on temperature, humidity, and soil moisture from the **Blynk app** or **local website**.
+- 🖥️ **Responsive Website**: The website is mobile-friendly, offering a seamless experience on smartphones, tablets, and desktops.
+- 🌍 **Local Web Interface**: The Arduino Uno R4 WiFi hosts a **self-contained website**, allowing you to monitor and control the system without needing the Blynk app.

+This system ensures your plant gets the right amount of water at the right time, all while providing real-time data and control at your fingertips.